 One of the biggest reasons more companies are using cloud platforms is because they let them scale them easily.
 Usually, this scaling is achieved through the use of various virtual applications, and in some situations, manually.
 There are some people new to app development that don’t realize how drastic a change it is for a program to move from a more traditional environment to one that is cloud-based.

 Instead of using concise topology, it’s smart to try and safeguard your app from the effects caused by dynamic scaling.
 When you create your app so that it’s as generic as possible, you can easily avoid problems when you make the move to the cloud.

 2. Don’t Keep Session State in Your Application

 Most people aren’t aware that statefulness of any type can reduce or limit the overall scalability of the app significantly.
-By storing permanent state in the local file system, you are using quite a bit of memory, and it’s going to make it difficult to use the app on the cloud.
-Usually, application designed in this manner can’t recover from node removal.
+By storing a permanent state in the local file system, you are using quite a bit of memory, and it’s going to make it difficult to use the app on the cloud.
+Usually, applications designed in this manner can’t recover from node removal.
 If there is no balance, the app won’t work properly when moved to a cloud-based environment.

 If you can, remove the session state from the app completely.
 Do this by using a distributed caching mechanism, which also makes the process easier.

 3. Avoid Creating Logs on the File System in the App

 Before, app developers would write the logs on the local file system.
 As new technology was introduced, developers found out that if they did this, it left them in a rather compromised position if a crash occurred.
 There are some crashes that are so significant, they destroy the entire virtual machine or app container it is being run on.

 If the logs are written on a local file system, you may lose a large amount of valuable data.
 The majority of the data lost because of this issue will be related to debugging the issues that the app may experience.